 If you tend to rely on prepared or packaged foods to feed yourself and your family, pick a few foods you eat regularly and move toward eating a more natural version – vanilla yogurt with fresh fruit instead of fruit-on-the-bottom yogurt, grilled fish rather than breaded fried fish, whole wheat pasta with real cheese rather than packaged macaroni and cheese.

-(For more ideas on how to add healthy foods to your diet, without spending hours in the kitchen, download my free ebook – 24 Quick and Healthy Real Food Meals.)
+(For more ideas on how to add healthy foods to your diet, without spending hours in the kitchen, get a copy of my ebook, Quick.
+Healthy.
+Delicious.
+Simple Meal Solutions for Busy Moms and Hungry Families.
+Use the code FRIEND25 at checkout to save 25%.)

 Walking is a great choice.
 You can walk throughout the day and accumulate a lot of physical activity by the end of the day – you don’t have to do it all at once.
 Wear a monitor that helps you keep track of your activity – anything from a simple pedometer (like this one) to a fancier fitness monitor (like the FitBit Charge 2 or FitBit Alta HR).
 I used a simple pedometer for years, but my husband just gave me a FitBit Alta HR for my birthday and I love it!

 • Eat less.
 As much as I love exercise, I know that exercise alone won’t result in significant weight loss for most women.
 For most of us, we also need to change our eating habits and consume fewer calories.
 So figure out how to do that in a way that works for you.

 • Drink more water.
 Ditch the sodas (even diet) and limit the number of “liquid calories” you consume.
 Take water with you everywhere and drink it throughout the day.
 No one seems to know exactly how much water women should drink every day (I’ve read articles that recommend about eight 8 oz. glasses per day), but most of us need to drink more.
 Water helps you feel full, helps your body function well, reduces fatigue and helps your skin look beautiful.